 - The project is now created and you'll be on the project's home screen.
 As Gitlab uses pipelines to publish static websites we'll have to create a special file to take care of this.
-First, click on the New file button:
+First, click on the plus button, then from the dropdown menu select New file button:

-- On the next screen click on the New file button:
+- On the next screen, for the Filename, type

 - echo 'Nothing to do...'

 The indents in the YML format are important so please make sure that you copied the file content exactly.